Zhang Jingsheng: "Big Breast Renaissance"

-Zhang was heavily opposed to the practice of breast binding, publishing a polemic in New Culture in June 1927 calling for a "Big Breast Renaissance" (大奶復興 (Dànǎi fùxīng)).
-With flat chests seen as a symbol of purity and virginity, binding emerged among Chinese women at least by the late Qing period, although it may date as far back as the Ming dynasty.
-It reached a height of popularity during the Republican period, where it was often accomplished through the "little vest" (小背心 (Xiǎo bèixīn)), a form of vest-shaped binder.
+Zhang was heavily opposed to the practice of breast binding, publishing an article in New Culture in June 1927 calling for a "Big Breast Renaissance".
+With flat chests seen as a symbol of purity and virginity, binding emerged among Chinese women by the end of the Qing dynasty.
+This popularity continued during the Republican period, where it was often accomplished through the "little vest", a form of vest-shaped binder.
 In the wake of the successful anti–footbinding movement, an anti–breast binding movement emerged during the 1920s.

 Zhang posited that women had more intense sexuality the larger their breasts were.
 He criticized the practice of breast binding as limiting both women's and men's sexual pleasure; he equated this to suicide, seeing it as taking away the inherent positivity and joy of life.
-He theorized that the spirits of the most intelligent women were found in their breasts, and that it was important for men to suck their partner's breasts during sex to ensure their pleasure.
+He theorized that the spirits of the most intelligent women were found in their breasts, and that it was important for men to suck their partners' breasts during sex to ensure their partners' pleasure.
 An article falsely published under his name praised breast binding, infuriating Zhang, who responded that he was the first man in China to take a strong stance against the practice.
-His advocacy against chest-binding earned him another nickname in the popular press, "Dr. Big Breasts" (大奶博士 (Dànǎi bóshì)).
+Support of breast binding would have run against his theory of sexual practice.
+His advocacy against the practice earned him another nickname in the popular press, "Dr. Big Breasts".